The Lie of Rahab

 The story of the lie of Rahab is found in Joshua 2.
-Rahab a harlot in Jericho received and concealed the two Israelite spies.
-And when the king of Jericho asked Rahab for the spies’ whereabouts, she had to choose between her country and her conscience.
+Rahab, a harlot in Jericho, received and concealed the two Israelite spies.
+And when the king of Jericho asked her for the spies’ whereabouts, she had to choose between her country and her conscience.
 But with whatever light she did have she made the dangerous decision to cast her lot with God’s people.
-She displayed great faith and courage when she risked her own life to save God’s people.
+She displayed great faith and courage by risking her own life to save God’s people.

-Rahab said a series of lies in order to save the lives of the spies.
+When the king’s servants asked Rahab about the spies, she said a series of lies in order to save their lives.
 Is this justifiable?
 Rahab was faced with what seemed to her a choice between a greater and a lesser evil: to share in the responsibility of the death of two men whom she believed to be messengers of God, or to tell a lie and save them.
-To a Christian a lie can never be justified, but to a person like Rahab the light of the truth came gradually.
+To a Christian a lie can never be justified, but to a person like Rahab with a pagan background, the light of the truth came one step at a time.

 Rahab ultimately repented.
-She married Salmon and the two of them had a boy named Boaz who was the father of Obed who was the father of Jesse who was the father of king David.
+And she married Salmon and the two of them had a boy named Boaz who was the father of Obed who was the father of Jesse who was the father of King David.
 And she became one of the great great great great grandmothers of Jesus.
-To her was granted the honor of becoming a progenitor of Christ (Matt.
-1:5).
+Because of her genuine repentance and risking her life to defend God’s people, she was granted the honor of becoming a progenitor of Christ (Matthew 1:5).

 In His service,